-The Interdisciplinary Health Program (IHP) is a joint program between the Rady Faculty of Health Sciences (formerly the Faculty of Medicine) in partnership with the Faculties of Arts and Science.
+The Interdisciplinary Health Program (IHP) is a joint program between the Rady Faculty of Health Sciences in partnership with the Faculties of Arts and Science.
 The IHP offers two four-year degree programs: Bachelor of Health Sciences (BHSc) and Bachelor of Health Studies (BHSt).
 The BHSc focusses on health and the inclusion of social aspects of health in the core curriculum to build the knowledge and prerequisites for entry into health-related fields of study and employment.
 The BHSt degree focuses primarily on the social science aspects of health in their content and programming, providing a foundation for careers in healthcare teams, and community health management and education.

 Both degrees combine knowledge from science and social science disciplines in their content and learning experiences.
 The integration supports the promotion of health, which is the guiding principle of the IHP, by creating a new understanding among graduates of the determinants of health and how these determinants influence the health of individuals, families, and communities.